-- Open Steam and click the Library icon on the upper left hand corner.
+- Open Steam and click the Library icon in the upper left-hand corner.

 - Find the game that is troublesome in the list and then right-click on it.

-- Choose the Manage option by selecting Manage from the drop-down menu, then select to uninstall.
+- Choose the Manage option by selecting Manage from the drop-down menu, then select uninstall.